segergabriel/FastRobots/Lab7.md

 calculations

+### Implement and test your Kalman Filter in Jupyter

 Having calculated these values, I was able to implement the Kalman Filter using the function that was provided.
 I used the code that was given to us and my created matrix is shown below.

-code
+pic of code

+pic of matrix

 grpah of KL

-### Implement and test your Kalman Filter in Jupyter
+The Kalman Filter effectively follows the pattern of the data and accurately predict the subsequent TOF measurement.
+A sampling rate of 100ms was used, aligning it with the sensor's sampling frequency.